galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## `Hello World!` with the ToolFactory Appliance

 The ToolFactory can generate a `Hello World!` script as a Galaxy tool.
 A parameter is added so the user can supply the text after "Hello..." and the tool can write the combined string to a new history item.
-Trivial, but an excellent model worth studying in detail.
-It is implemented as a tool that wraps a bash script of one line - `echo "Hello $1!"` to echo the first parameter passed on the command line.
-This is a generic model for many Galaxy tools with the addition of a file or a parameter or two, as discussed below.
+Trivial, but an excellent model worth studying in detail because it is easily extended to do more useful tasks.
+It wraps a trivial bash script of one line - `echo "Hello $1!"` to decorate and return the first parameter passed on the command line.
+This is a generic model for many Galaxy tools with the addition of a few more files and parameters, as discussed below.
+Bash is used here but any scripting language available in Conda could probably be used.

 Watch a 6 minute [`Hello world` demonstration video](https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing)
 (Apologies for the poor quality - will try to make a shorter one.)

 The form collects all the information needed for a new Galaxy tool.
-It is long and complex as a result.
+It is long and complex as a result, particularly with many repeated form elements for more complex tools.
 Much of what is collected is used to construct a command line for the script when the generated tool runs.
 Other information such as the name and dependencies are needed to construct the relevant sections of the generated XML file in the toolshed archive.
 The ToolFactory form configured to generate the `Hello` example can be viewed below.

 > ### {% icon details %} Annotated ToolFactory form that generates `Hello World`